Lastique/std-cxx-proposals/extended-offsetof/extended-offsetof.md

  - no virtual base classes
  - no virtual functions
- - no non-static data members of a class type (or an array thereof) that violates the above conditions
+ - no non-static data members of types other than one of the following: a (possibly cv-qualified) scalar type or a stable-layout class, an array of such a type, or a reference type
- - no base classes that violate the above conditions
+ - no non-stable-layout base classes

 Objects of a stable-layout class shall be guaranteed to occupy contiguous bytes of storage.
 For a stable-layout class, it shall be guaranteed that relative positions (offsets) of non-static data members are known at compile time and constant across all objects of that class.
 These offsets shall account for any possible padding that is added between non-static data members to achieve alignment.